 LabVIEW® will import all exported functions in the header file and generate VIs for each function.

 Cyclone Control SDK and Licensing

 The standard features of the SDK will work with any Cyclone unit, regardless of model or purchase date (no license required).
-The advanced features of the SDK require a CYCLONE FX programmer (no license required) or a basic series CYCLONE programmer with the Advanced Control Suite Upgrade License installed.
+The advanced features of the SDK require a Cyclone FX programmer (no license required) or a Cyclone LC programmer with the Advanced Control Suite Upgrade License installed.

 PEmicro is confident that this new addition to the Cyclone Control SDK will allow LabVIEW® application engineers and developers to decrease development time and improve results.

 LabVIEW® is a registered trademark of National Instruments Corporation, Inc.